 Ed Rishell, Master Gardener, has written a comprehensive guide for backyard composting for the Virginia Cooperative Extension here.

-Www.cityfarmer.info provides some ideas for this here and by clicking on the painted dog image above.
+Www.cityfarmer.info provides some ideas for this here.